This spot has been added by

 How to get to Starfish Alley snorkeling spot?

 Starfish Alley is between West End and West Bay, the heart of Roatan’s tourist area.
-You can get there by car from anywhere on the island by following the signs to West Bay.
-Once you’re on West Bay Road and about 0.5 miles before the Infinity Bay Resort, turn right on Kai Linda Way.
+You can reach this location by walking along the shore from West Bay

-If you are staying in West End, it’s easier to take a taxi boat (they leave from the landing stage facing the Splash Inn Dive Resort, which is well signposted).
-Ask them to drop you off at the site (it is very well known).
-From the eastern tip of West Bay beach, visitors in good physical condition can swim to the spot (follow the coastline for about 15 minutes).
+If you are staying in West End, it’s easier to take a taxi boat (they leave from the landing stage facing the Splash Inn Dive Resort, which is well-signposted).
+Ask them to drop you off at the site (it is very popular).

 Starfish Alley Roatan snorkeling map